Eco-Friendly and Biodegradable Casket Options for Green Burials

 The choice of materials is crucial in creating an eco-friendly casket, with a focus on sustainability, biodegradability, and minimal environmental impact.

-• Cardboard Caskets: Exploring the benefits of cardboard caskets, including their affordability and the option for personalization, while emphasizing their eco-friendly attributes.
+• Cardboard Caskets: Cardboard caskets offer affordability and the option for personalization while emphasizing their eco-friendly attributes.

 • Burial Shrouds and Soft Wooden Caskets: Discussing the traditional and gentle option of burial shrouds, alongside caskets made from softer woods like pine and poplar, which offer a compromise between durability and environmental responsibility.